Fraud Prevention Center

 Protecting Your Privacy, Your Identity, and Your Money

 The rate of identity theft-related fraud continues to rise.
-A recent study* revealed that identity theft afftected more than 11.6 million adults in 2011 (a 13% increase from 2010).
+A 2011 study* revealed that identity theft affected more than 11.6 million adults in 2011 (a 13% increase from 2010).

 Latest Fraud Attempts & Scam Alerts